-Schedule of SPrING 2024 Courses
+Schedule of FALL 2024 Courses

 *2024 GREAT DECISIONS – FOREIGN POLICY ASSOCIATION (FPA)

 For over 100 years, the FPA has provided educational programs for citizens and public officials.
-We will meet 4 times in Spring 2024 in Catalina II.
+We will meet 4 times in Fall 2024 in Catalina II.
 Each session begins with a 20 – 30-minute video and attendees should read the relevant

 chapter in the Great Decisions Briefing Book beforehand.
 To get the book, you can call the FPA at 800-477-5836 and pay by credit card $35 plus shipping or purchase an ebook version from Amazon for $25.